bsorrentino/bsorrentino/_posts/2023-10-16-ai-multi-prompt-browser-extension.md

 ![pic1](../../../../assets/ai-multi-prompt-browser-extension/pic1.png)

-It seems work as expected and I’m using it intensively following the approach “_Eat your own dog food_” (aka [dogfooding]) to assure quality and improvements as much as I can**.**
+It seems work as expected and I’m using it intensively following the approach “_Eat your own dog food_” (aka [dogfooding]) to assure quality and improvements as much as I can.

 ### Usage tips 🔧